bernarddeluna/webcomponents.org/README.md

 One of the driving goals behind WC.org is that long-term some of our goals include features which are not strictly documentation on the platform:

 * Best practices around component authorship when it comes to polyfills and frameworks built on top of web components.
-Imo, docs for platform features (Shadow DOM, Imports etc) eventually should go on WPD but best practices are something subjective that the community should be able to evolve in the open.
-I see this type of content being a better fit for WC.org.
+In our opinion, docs for platform features (Shadow DOM, Imports etc) eventually should go on [WebPlatform.org](http://www.webplatform.org/) but best practices are something subjective that the community should be able to evolve in the open.
+We see this type of content being a better fit for WC.org.
 * Enabling a search and discovery mechanism for Web Components authored by the community (search + gallery + voting to surface high-quality components) built on top of existing package management solutions
 * Enabling a central point of discussion around WCs (once again that are vendor-neutral).